-We are collaborating with the Boulder Library’s Oral History Program and will be archiving the interviews with the program as part of their local oral history collection.
-There is great value in archiving the complete interviews.
-When making a film the interviews are manipulated through the editing process to achieve the filmmaker’s desired effect.
-Archiving the entire interviews allows others to understand the narrator’s full memories, interpretations and perceptions of past-observed events, which is crucial for recording community history.
+We are collaborating with the Boulder Library’s Oral History Program and will be archiving the interviews with the program as part of their local oral history collection contributing to the recording of our community history.

 Become a sponsor!

-Heart of Gold Hill is ready for post-production and we are seeking funding to complete the film.
+CHANGE: Jamestown After the Flood is in production and we are seeking funding to complete the film.

 There are three ways to donate, and the first two are tax deductible.